Return to Part 1

 “The most basic one, its height, turned out to be 1.80 meters with knees slightly flexed and 1.84 meters if totally extended, thus exactly 6 feet tall. …There could be no doubt whatsoever that this was a genuine comparatively fresh body and not a dummy as has been suggested by some ill-informed commentators as the putrid odor of decomposing flesh could be perceived.
 This had already been noticed by earlier visitors amongst whom the professional herpetologist Terry Cullen (he was the one who alerted Ivan Sanderson to the existence of this strange exhibit) who also observed plant matter in the teeth and shed skins of ektoparasites (lice) on the skin of this cadaver, things never ever found on a dummy!”

 Later on, painter Alika Lindbergh worked under the scientific supervision of Dr. Heuvelmans to reconstitute a drawing of what the Homo pongoides might have looked like alive and standing on its feet.
-The result is Figure 3 in Dr. Heuvelmans’s book and the same drawing used on the leaflets that Bang Productions Ltd. handed out at the market in Xepon, Laos.
+The result is Figure 3 in Dr. Heuvelmans’s book.
+The same drawing was used on the leaflets that Bang Productions Ltd. handed out at the market in Xepon, Laos.

 Villagers in Ban Kador, Laos near the Vilaburi (Vilabouli) region beyond Xepon talked to Prof. Helmut Loofs-Wissowa in January 1996 about the Heuvelmans drawing below.
 The professor wrote about his trip to Ban Kador in a paper entitled “Hard on the Heels of Wildman in Laos: A Report of Work in 1996.”
 The village Headman talked with knowledge about a creature called Briau (BREE-ow) that “walks upright on two legs like a man, has long arms, dark brown to black fur with a reddish tinge and is very dangerous.”